Discovering David, Panama 🗺️ A Hidden Gem in the Heart of Central America

 Museo de Historia de David

-Things to Do in & Around David
+Things to Do In & Around

 David is a great place for bird watchers, as it is home to a wide variety of species.
 The town is surrounded by lush forests and is located near several national parks, making it an ideal location for spotting rare and beautiful birds.